redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/04/README.md

 Notice that we record the start time just before sending the `exec` message to each worker thread; however, when this loop finishes, we do ***not*** record the end time.
 This is because we are asking another thread to perform an asynchronous task, and just because we have sent all the messages, does not mean that the worker threads have finished.

 We will only know that a worker thread has finished when we receive its `exec_complete` message.
 Only after all the worker threads have finished, do we record the end time.
-This functionality in the `worker_msg_handler` function shown above.
+This functionality is found in the `worker_msg_handler` function shown above.